petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/developing-page-fragments/using-the-fragments-toolkit.md

     ```bash
     ./setup_tutorial.sh
     ```

+This `setup_tutorial.sh` script provides commands for setting up Yeoman, Yarn, and the toolkit.
+The script is available in the example ZIP file and all of our example JavaScript project ZIP files.

 Resolve all unmet requirements reported by the script and rerun the script until it reports that your environment is ready.